tytydraco/yessleep/out/I_woke_up_next_to_5_strangers_with_a_tattoo_on_my_hand_and_the_walls_are_closing_in_I_have_some_questions.md

 He riddled off my injuries.
 His voice was disconcerting.
 Full of wonderment and awe instead of the typical monotonous, clinical tone one expects from an overworked physician.

 “Don’t worry about the police, Pappy.
 Our people are in the right places over there.
 The report says you were mugged and left to die but fought off your attackers.
-Managed you pulled through.
+Managed to pull through.
 Got some good punches in fighting, too.”

 His grin was inhuman, painfully wide, like the Cheshire cat had fucked a B horror movie ghoul.